OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part1.md

 ## IoT Lock {#internet-lock-p1}

 Keys are so last year.
-With the internet, we can unlock things with our keyboard!
+With the Omega and the internet, we can unlock things with our keyboard or touchscreen!

-Here's a setup we've placed in Onion HQ:
+In this project, we'll be building an electric lock system with the Omega:

 ![The omega controlling it](./img/door-lock-p1-1.jpg)

-// TODO: PHOTO: Retake the above photo so that it matches the setup described in the article (NO SERVO EXPANSION)
+In fact, we use this very setup to control a secondary lock at Onion HQ:

 ![The lock itself](./img/door-lock-p1-2.jpg)